-The rules affect all individuals who seek licensure as Behavior Analysts and Assistant Behavior Analysts.
+The rules affect all individuals who seek licensure as marriage and family therapists.

-B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-The fees involved will be like those incurred in other regulated professions.

-30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.
+- B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
+The fees involved will be like those incurred in other regulated professions. - 30.
+Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.